b-rage/skylab-bootcamp-201809/staff/gianluca-bragaglia/vinyls/docs/README.md

 ## TECHNICAL DESCRIPTION

 ## Block diagram
 The front end of the application was built using React.
-The back end is connected to an API that is connected to data module DATA for make change on the Database(CRUD)
+The back end is connected to an API that is connected to data module DATA to update the Database(CRUD)

 ![Block Diagram](images/block-diagram.png)